 Computerized (CNC) Precision Machining Technology

-The Computerized (CNC) Precision Machining Technology program at Southeast Technical offers the training and education for a rewarding career in the field of precision manufacturing.
+The Computerized (CNC, Computer Numeric Controlled) Precision Machining Technology program at Southeast Technical offers the training and education you’ll need for a rewarding career in the field of precision manufacturing.

 Watch Machine Tool & Die: 3D Machining, a student-made video, on the

 Southeast Technical YouTube channel!

 Program Learning Outcomes